 Curing and cooling

-FPRs are usually processed at temperatures above room temperature.
-This ensures manufacturability and, in combination with high-rate material systems, enables shorter and thus more economical cycle times.
+Fiber-reinforced plastics are usually processed at temperatures above room temperature.
+This ensures manufacturability and, in combination with high-rate capable material systems, enables shorter and therefore more economical cycle times.

-However, as a result of chemical shrinkage and thermal contraction, process-induced warpage and/or residual stresses usually occur, which can lead to non-dimensional components.
+However, process-induced warpage and/or residual stresses usually occur as a result of chemical shrinkage and thermal contraction, which can lead to dimensionally unstable components.

-We develop material models and simulation routines that take into account the complex interaction between resin kinetics and mechanical properties, allowing prediction of warpage.
+We develop material models and simulation routines that take into account the complex interaction between resin kinetics and mechanical properties to predict warpage.

 Process engineers and toolmakers can use these findings to derive measures to prevent warpage.